jpatter/LMCO/README.md

 Use IBM’s Data Science Experience (DSX) and BlueMix cloud services to create a working cloud-based application from start to finish.
 Participants will be led through a series of three labs that build upon one another so it is important that they are completed in order.

-1. [Lab-1](Lab-1) - The first lab will begin with loading raw delimited data into dashDB for Analytics and interacting with that data from a Jupyter notebook in DSX with python.
+1. [Lab-1](Lab-1) - The first lab will begin with loading raw delimited data into DB2 Warehouse for Cloud and interacting with that data from a Jupyter notebook in DSX with python.

 1. [Lab-2](Lab-2) - The second lab will leverage Spark machine learning (SparkML) on the loaded data to create categorical predictions using pyspark and a supervised learning model and store the results back to the database.